 If you have them, transferring existing credits that qualify will save you in the long run, as you may have to take fewer courses to earn your degree.
 Alumni may also be able to return to school at a savings.

 The average cost of tuition has risen 2.6% every year, so finding the right financial aid options can help you save on your education.
-University of Phoenix is dedicated to making tuition simple with no surprises and provide opportunities to earn a degree for less.
+University of Phoenix is dedicated to making the cost more simple with no surprises and providing opportunities to earn a degree for less.
 Here are a few ways we can help you save:

 Whether you pursue federal financial aid, scholarships, or grants, paying for college is possible when you do your research and plan ahead.
-For more money saving tips, visit phoenix.edu.
+For more money saving tips, visit the University of Phoenix website.